And I do seemingly have to continue my attendance at work if my paycheck is to arrive in its monthly manner. sigh

 As if collecting yarn weren't enough, I have further forced my hoarding onto E in the form of corks (slightly more understandable to him).
 He built a frame for me last year, but there has only now accummulated enough to create the finished product!

-And, finally -- it is probably not very good to admit excessive gloating and pride over activity at a church.
-But I am quite elated with my waxing project of the moment at St. Clement's.
+And, finally -- it is probably not very good to admit excessive gloating and pride over activity a

 Only the choir stalls and the back two rows (both sides of the aisle) have been done so far.
-In the photo to R, the floor beyond the heating pipe has not been tackled yet.
+I

 In L photo, is compare and contrast -- the dull bit is the dry wax prior to buffing.
 One really might ought to wear ear protection as the ringing took about 30 minutes to stop on Sunday.